UNISTAT - the ultimate Excel statistics add-in

 This procedure allows more flexibility in defining the ANOVA model to be used.
 All the previous models can be built using the General Linear Model procedure.
 Also, this procedure can handle 4 way and above interactions / nested terms and allows the specification of the F-ratio terms.

-Note that the GLM procedure always adopts the Regression Approach to sum of squares.
+The GLM procedure always adopts the Regression Approach to sum of squares.
 This means the factors can be selected in any order and the same sum of squares will be obtained.

 7.3.2.1.
 GLM Variable Selection